Wilhelm Zaisser

-Wilhelm Zaisser (20 June 1893 – 3 March 1958) was a German communist politician and statesman who served as the founder and first Minister for State Security of the German Democratic Republic (1950–1953).
+Wilhelm Zaisser (20 June 1893 – 3 March 1958) was a German communist politician and statesman who served as the founder and first Minister for State Security of the German Democratic Republic (East Germany) from 1950 to 1953.

+A veteran of World War I, the Ruhr Uprising, and the Spanish Civil War, he was recruited by the Soviet Union as a GRU agent and served in that capacity for most of the 1920s and 1930s.
+He returned to Germany after the end of World War II and took part in the founding of the Socialist Unity Party (SED) and the GDR.
+Following the death of Joseph Stalin and the East German uprising of 1953, he opposed SED First Secretary Walter Ulbricht but lost the power struggle and was stripped of his positions.

 Early life

 Born in Gelsenkirchen, Westphalia in to the family of a gendarmerie sergeant, Zaisser studied to become a teacher from 1910 to 1913 in Essen.
 When World War I began a year later, Zaisser joined the Imperial German Army.
 Upon leaving the service in 1918, Zaisser joined the Independent Social Democratic Party of Germany (USPD) and in 1919 returned to Essen, where he became a school teacher.
 During this period, Zaisser became an active communist.
 During the Kapp Putsch in 1920, he was a military leader of the fledgling Red Ruhr Army, which led to his arrest and dismissal as a teacher in 1921.
 After his release, Zaisser worked for the Communist Party of Germany (KPD) as a propagandist.
 From 1921 to 1922, Zaisser edited the Ruhr Echo and the Bergischen Voice of the People.
 In 1923, Zaisser was recruited into the KPD's intelligence wing and worked to covertly subvert the Third French Republic's occupation of the Ruhr.

 Zaisser's efficient work caused him to be summoned to Moscow a year later, where he received both political and military intelligence training by the GRU.